learn-co-curriculum/react-hooks-jsx/README.md

 ### JSX is _not_ a String

 The JSX in the example is not wrapped in quotes.
-Think of it as another type in JavaScript. **We are not interpolating HTML strings** like we do with standard JavaScript DOM manipulation.
+Think of it as another type in JavaScript. **We are not interpolating HTML strings** like we do with `innerHTML`.

 ### JSX is the Return Value of a Function Component

 A function component **must return JSX**.

 Every function component you use needs to return one JSX element.
 Although our example displays six lines of JSX, this is done for readability only.
-The entire return statement is wrapped in parentheses so it is considered one 'chunk' of JSX code, with _one_ top level element.
+The entire return statement is wrapped in parentheses so it is considered one 'chunk' of JSX code, with _one_ top level element:

 ```js
 return <div className="tweet">{/*child elements in here*/}</div>;